 It goes without saying that good eye contact is important - not staring unceasingly into the interviewer's eyes - but keep looking the interviewer in the face.
 Also when you are making some really important point, look right at the interviewer, not just staring into space.

 Sit up straight, don't lounge in the chair.
-You can relax when you get home, but not while interviewing.
 One authority says that when you sit up on the edge of the chair it looks like you are really interested in what's going on.

 Keep the volume of your voice at a level which communicates alertness and your own basic self-confidence.
 This can be difficult when the interviewer seems bland, but if you emulate his or her laid back style you are likely to appear bland and disinterested yourself.

-When asked, or when you volunteer information, about your past education, work, or other activities, be prepared to talk in precise detail about what you did, learned, and (most importantly) your unique and noteworthy achievements.
-If you don't communicate them, nobody will.
-Try to show how your extra effort or good planning paid off in past situations.
+When asked, or when you volunteer information, about your past education, work, or other activities, be prepared to talk in precise detail about what you did, learned, and your unique and noteworthy achievements.

 Anticipate Tough Questions.